moodlehq/moodle-plugin-ci/docs/GHAFileExplained.md

     strategy:
       fail-fast: false
       matrix:
-        php: ['7.2', '7.3', '7.4']
+        php: ['7.3', '7.4', '8.0']
-        moodle-branch: ['MOODLE_310_STABLE']
+        moodle-branch: ['MOODLE_311_STABLE']
         database: [pgsql, mariadb]

-    # There is an alterantive way allowing to define explicitly define which php, moodle-branch
+    # There is an alternative way allowing to define explicitly define which php, moodle-branch
     # and database to use:
     #
     # matrix:
     #   include:
+    #     - php: '8.0'
+    #       moodle-branch: 'MOODLE_311_STABLE'
+    #       database: pgsql
+    # Optional line: Only needed if going to run php8 jobs and the plugin
+    # needs xmlrpc services or other special extensions.
+    #       extensions: xmlrpc-beta
     #     - php: '7.4'
     #       moodle-branch: 'MOODLE_310_STABLE'
-    #       database: pgsql
+    #       database: mariadb
     #     - php: '7.3'
-    #       moodle-branch: 'MOODLE_310_STABLE'
-    #       database: mariadb
-    #     - php: '7.2'
     #       moodle-branch: 'MOODLE_39_STABLE'
     #       database: pgsql